-- Inappropriate urination: This could be a sign of cystitis (bladder inflammation), a urinary tract infection or bladder or kidney stones.
+• Inappropriate urination: This could be a sign of cystitis (bladder inflammation), a urinary tract infection or bladder or kidney stones.
 A dry food diet is a leading cause of these conditions.
-If your cat repeatedly enters the litter box without urinating or cries in pain when urinating, seek immediate medical attention, as this could be due to a ruptured bladder or a severe case of crystals. - Inappropriate defecation: This could be a sign of colitis (inflammation of the colon) or a number of other bowel disorders, especially if there is blooding the stool.
+If your cat repeatedly enters the litter box without urinating or cries in pain when urinating, seek immediate medical attention, as this could be due to a ruptured bladder or a severe case of crystals.

+• Inappropriate defecation: This could be a sign of colitis (inflammation of the colon) or a number of other bowel disorders, especially if there is blooding the stool.

 Not eating: An ongoing lack of interest of food can indicate a number of medical problems and warrants a visit to the vet, especially for kittens or older cats that are more adversely affected by loss of calories.
-An overweight cat that goes longer than 48 hours without eating is in danger of developing Hepatitis Lepidus's (Fatty Liver Disease), which can be fatal regularly?
+An overweight cat that goes longer than 48 hours without eating is in danger of developing Hepatitis Lepidus's (Fatty Liver Disease), which can be fatal.

+Hiding: Hiding is an instinctive response to illness or any perceived threat.
+If your kitty is hiding, consider the following checklist: is she eating and/or drinking regularly?
 Is she using the litter box regularly, with normal-appearing urine and feces?
 Is she listless (a possible sign of fever), hissing or growling (a possible sign of pain)?
 If there are problems in any of these areas, especially unusual hiding behavior, you should seek veterinary attention.